Nature Endowmentbiodiversitycarbon sequestrationnative woodland Ireland

 The NST will be structured as an independent company limited by guarantee with an irrevocable asset lock and conservation covenant.

 This matters.
-If NWC ceases to exist — for any reason — the Woodland Bank continues.
+If NWC ceases to exist — for any reason — the Nature Endowment continues.
 The asset lock means the land cannot be sold or converted.
 The conservation covenant provides a second layer of legal protection.
 The WSF endowment from homeowners funds ongoing management independently of NWC’s operations.

 The woodland is designed to outlive any company.
 That’s the point.